Monday, 2 August 2021

 Every person over the age of 18 should make a will.
 Your will sets out how you want your assets distributed when you die.

-Why make a Will?
+Why make a will?

-Many people think they are not wealthy enough to make a Will.
-A Will only comes into effect on your death, and it’s therefore reasonable to expect you will have more wealth then than you do today.
+You should consider that a will only comes into effect on your death, and it is likely that you will have more wealth than you do today.
 Most employed people also have superannuation, and most funds have a default level of life insurance.
-This can be a substantial asset.
+Your superannuation and such life insurance might form part of your estate and it can be a substantial asset.

-A Will is particularly important for anyone with a family or other dependants, especially if your family circumstances have changed recently.
+A will is particularly important for anyone with a family or other dependants, especially if your family circumstances have changed recently.

-All too often, leaving no Will creates yet another worry for your family at a time of bereavement and disruption at home.
-Making a Will is a way of making life easier for them.
+All too often, leaving no will creates yet another worry for your family at a time of bereavement and disruption at home.
+Making a will is a way of making life easier for them.

-What if I don’t make a Will?
+What if I don’t make a will?

-Who can make a Will?
+Who can make a will?

-What is a ‘valid Will’?
+What is a ‘valid will’?

-A valid Will is one that complies with the requirements set out in legislation.
-To be valid, your Will must be:
+A valid will is one that complies with the requirements set out in legislation.
+To be valid, your will must be: